 These lovely lines of the poem I recited are by Joanna Fuchs.
-This poem brings the image of my favourite teacher in my mind.
+This poem brings the image of my favourite teacher to my mind.
 All my friends must have also recalled their own favourite teachers.
-This is a special day when students across the country celebrate, pay respect and express gratitude to their teachers who are the backbone of our country.
-It is a well-known fact that every year Teachers’ Day is celebrated on 5th September in the memory of Doctor Sarvepalli Radhakrishnan, who was the second President of India and a teacher par excellence.
+This is a special day when students across the country celebrate, pay respect and express gratitude to their teachers, who are the backbone of our country.
+It is a well-known fact that every year Teachers’ Day is celebrated on the 5th of September in memory of Doctor Sarvepalli Radhakrishnan, who was the second President of India and a teacher par excellence.
 This day is special and important as teachers are felicitated in recognition of their contribution to the field of education.

 Thank you all!

-A very good morning to respected Principal, teachers, and my friends!
+Very good morning to the respected Principal, teachers, and my friends!